 Sometimes attackers try to replace the files in installed extensions with advertising files or malicious code.
 To protect you from this type of deception, the browser periodically verifies the authenticity of extensions.

 Yandex.Browser verifies the authenticity of extensions in order to protect users from fakes with advertising or malicious code.
-If an extension you develop doesn't pass verification:
+If your extension didn't pass verification, try to solve the problem in one of these ways:

 If an extension was installed but its button doesn't appear on the browser panel: